Exploratory factor analysis: Factor rotation

+There are two main types of factor rotation: orthogonal and oblique rotation.

 Orthogonal rotation

 Orthogonal rotations constrain factors to be perpendicular to each other and hence uncorrelated.
 An advantage of orthogonal rotation is its simplicity and conceptual clarity, although there are several disadvantages.
 In the social sciences, there is often a theoretical basis for expecting constructs to be correlated, therefore orthogonal rotations may not be very realistic because they do not allow this.
 Also, because orthogonal rotations require factors to be uncorrelated, they are less likely to produce solutions with simple structure.

 Varimax rotation is an orthogonal rotation of the factor axes to maximize the variance of the squared loadings of a factor (column) on all the variables (rows) in a factor matrix, which has the effect of differentiating the original variables by extracted factor.
 Each factor will tend to have either large or small loadings of any particular variable.
 A varimax solution yields results which make it as easy as possible to identify each variable with a single factor.
 This is the most common orthogonal rotation option.

 Quartimax rotation is an orthogonal rotation that maximizes the squared loadings for each variable rather than each factor.
 This minimizes the number of factors needed to explain each variable.
 This type of rotation often generates a general factor on which most variables are loaded to a high or medium degree.

 Equimax rotation is a compromise between varimax and quartimax criteria.